Srini-0/ElevateLab-Lambda-Task4/README.md

-# ElevateLab AWS Lambda Task 4  – Deploy a Serverless Function to AWS Lambda
+# ElevateLab AWS Lambda Task 4  – Deploy a Serverless Function

 ## Objective
 This repository contains a **serverless AWS Lambda function** deployed as part of ElevateLab Task 4.